IIC3585-2024/functional-js-group-07/README.md

 node ./src/index.js <input-file>
 ```

-input-file is the path to the markdown file you want to transpile.
-The transpiled HTML will be written in the html-output directory.
+where `input-file` is the path to the markdown file you want to transpile.
+The transpiled HTML will be written in the `html-output` directory.

 ## Supported Features